 In the hot summer months, as many of us know, algae can take over a pool faster and more effectively than an out of control teenage pool party.
 But just because it’s now winter, don’t make the mistake of thinking the algae aren’t just waiting until you’re back’s turned in order to leap back in.

 Algae might flourish best in warm water, but they’re quite content to take the rough with the smooth.
 So even in winter when the water temperature will make them bloom more slowly, if you give them half a chance they’re still quite capable of turning your pool into something only the Creature from the Black Lagoon would gaze at with anything approaching genuine affection.

-So here are 7 ways to keep your pool clean and algae free throughout the winter.
+So here are 7 ways to keep your pool clean and green algae free throughout the winter.